alouca/MongoQueue/README.md

 It supports job prioritisation, locking, retries for failed jobs, retry timers, age limits and failure limits.

+MongoQueue is under the BSD license, found in the LICENSE file.

+Copyright © 2012 Andreas Louca <andreas@louca.org>

 ## Example usage

 To create a new MongoQueue: